Princess Margaret, Countess of Snowdon: Early life

-Margaret was educated alongside her sister, Elizabeth, by their Scottish governess, Marion Crawford.
-Margaret's education was mainly supervised by her mother, who in the words of Randolph Churchill "never aimed at bringing her daughters up to be more than nicely behaved young ladies".
-When Queen Mary insisted upon the importance of education, the Duchess of York commented, "I don't know what she meant.
-After all I and my sisters only had governesses and we all married well — one of us very well".
-Margaret was resentful about her limited education, especially in later years, and aimed criticism at her mother.
-However, Margaret's mother told a friend that she "regretted" that her daughters did not go to school like other children, and the employment of a governess rather than sending the girls to school may have been done only at the insistence of their grandfather George V. J. M. Barrie, author of Peter Pan, read stories to the sisters as children.
+Margaret was educated alongside her sister, Princess Elizabeth, by their Scottish governess, Marion Crawford.
+Her education was supervised largely by her mother, who, in the words of Randolph Churchill, "never aimed at bringing her daughters up to be more than nicely behaved young ladies".
+When Queen Mary emphasised the importance of education, the Duchess of York replied, "I don't know what she meant.
+After all I and my sisters only had governesses and we all married well – one of us very well".
+Margaret later expressed resentment about her limited education and directed criticism towards her mother.
+However, the Duchess told a friend that she "regretted" that her daughters did not go to school like other children, and the decision to employ a governess rather than send the girls to school may have been taken at the insistence of their grandfather George V. J. M. Barrie, author of Peter Pan, read stories to the sisters during their childhood.

 Margaret's grandfather died in January 1936, and her uncle acceded to the throne as Edward VIII.
-Less than a year later, in December 1936, Edward abdicated to marry Wallis Simpson, a twice-divorced American, whom neither the Church of England nor the Dominion governments would accept as queen.
-The Church did not recognise the marriage of a divorced woman with a living ex-husband as valid.
-Edward's abdication made Margaret's father reluctantly assume the throne, and Margaret became second in line to the throne, with the title The Princess Margaret to indicate her status as a child of the sovereign.
-The family moved into Buckingham Palace; Margaret's room overlooked The Mall.
+Less than a year later, in December 1936, Edward abdicated to marry Wallis Simpson, a twice-divorced American whom neither the Church of England nor the Dominion governments would accept as queen.
+The Church did not recognise the marriage of a divorced woman with a living former husband as valid.
+Edward's abdication obliged Margaret's father to assume the throne, and Margaret became second in line, with the title The Princess Margaret to indicate her status as a child of the sovereign.
+The family moved into Buckingham Palace, where Margaret's room overlooked The Mall.